 The two K-class engines brought to New Zealand earlier that year, named Washington and Lincoln, were the first American-built locomotives to operate in this country.
 These ‘showy little engines’ impressed initially sceptical observers with their pulling power and high speeds, and a further six were imported in 1879 to haul Christchurch–Dunedin express trains.

 From the mid-1880s the Ks were superseded by new, larger locomotives and relegated to secondary duties.
 After being withdrawn from service in the 1920s, K 88 was dumped in the Ōreti River.
-It was salvaged in the 1970s and painstakingly restored at the Plains Vintage Railway in Tinwald, Ashburton, where it continues to operate – providing a remarkable link to one of the great moments of the Vogel era of rail construction.
+It was salvaged in the 1970s and painstakingly restored at the Plains Vintage Railway at Tinwald, Ashburton, where it continues to operate – providing a remarkable link to one of the great moments of the Vogel era of rail construction.

 Community contributions